-Jacquelyn Mills is a Filmmaker and Editor originally from Cape Breton, Nova Scotia.
-In 2008 she completed her studies at the prestigious Mel Hoppenheim School of Cinema, graduating with Best Film.
+Jacquelyn Mills is a Director, Editor and DOP originally from Cape Breton, Nova Scotia.
+In 2008 she completed her studies at the Mel Hoppenheim School of Cinema graduating with Best Film.
 She has won numerous awards for her work since, including Best New Canadian Director (Montreal World Festival), Best Cinematography (TIFF, Sichuan), Best Film (enRoute), and was named Montréal Mirror’s NoiseMaker in Film.
-Her short film Leaves was accepted into Cannes 2013, with Telefilm’s program Not Short on Talent.
+Her short film Leaves was accepted into Cannes 2013 with Telefilm’s program Not Short on Talent.

-Jacquelyn has worked since 2011 with the non-profit organization Wapikoni Mobile as a filmmaking mentor in northern indigenous communities.
-She has also worked as Editor for NFB, GSM Project, Grassfire Films, GreenGround Productions, Metafilms and Art & Essai.
+Jacquelyn has also worked with the non-profit organization Wapikoni Mobile as a filmmaking mentor in First Nations communities, as well as Editor, Director, DOP for National Film Board of Canada, Grassfire Films, Metafilms, GSM Project, GreenGround Productions and Art & Essai.